RouninMedia/convertWebDirectorySchemaToMarkup/README.md

 # markupWebspace()
-Takes a JSON model of a web directory and converts into a JS Object or PHP Array and then into HTML Markup.
+Takes a JSON model of a web directory and converts it first into a JS Object or PHP Array and then into HTML Markup.

 ## CSS